Jeff Cirillo

 Jeffrey Howard Cirillo (born September 23, 1969) is an American former third baseman in Major League Baseball.
 In a 14-season career, Cirillo was a .296 hitter with 112 home runs and 727 RBI in 1617 games.
 He was named an All-Star in 1997 and 2000.
 He shares the major league record of playing 99 consecutive errorless games at third base with John Wehner.
 He batted and threw right-handed.

 Early life

-Cirillo was born in Pasadena, California, to Howard Cirillo and Carol Grant.
-He has one step-brother, Adam Grant, who played baseball at UCSB.
+Cirillo was born in Pasadena, California.
+His step-brother, Adam Grant, played baseball at UCSB.
 Cirillo attended Providence High School where he excelled in both baseball and basketball.
 Then, he enrolled at the University of Southern California after receiving little attention from colleges in his high school years.
 As a Trojan, he started out as a pitcher; however, he was moved to third base later in his college career.
-He was a member of the Phi Kappa Psi fraternity there and graduated with a degree in Communications.
+He graduated with a degree in communications.